pepper-jk/homebrew_5e/README.md

 ## Credits

-All drawn images included in this repo and the final document were created by Anne Wilderotter.
+All drawn images included in this repo and the final document were created by Zilpep.

 The homebrew content was written by Jens Keim.